-As more customers moved to online shopping during the pandemic, retailers with brick-and-mortar locations had the potential to set themselves apart by offering the convenience of eCommerce with the personalization and experience of an in-person shopping trip.
+As more customers moved to online shopping during the pandemic, retailers with brick-and-mortar locations had the potential to set themselves apart by offering the convenience of eCommerce with the personalisation and experience of an in-person shopping trip.

 - Brick-and-mortar stores that operate solely from a physical location